14 July 2022

-In making the announcement, Stephen Guilbeault, Minister of Environment and Climate Change of Canada said: “With the longest coastline in the world, our Government understands that protecting and sustaining coastal communities and the ecosystems that support them is key to building resilience and reducing risks from the biodiversity and climate crises.
+In making the announcement, Steven Guilbeault, Minister of Environment and Climate Change of Canada said: “With the longest coastline in the world, our Government understands that protecting and sustaining coastal communities and the ecosystems that support them is key to building resilience and reducing risks from the biodiversity and climate crises.
 In addition to the investments we are making in Canada’s coastal areas, we are proud to support this new global search to identify, invest into and scale projects which build resilience for some of the world’s most climate vulnerable coastal people, and mitigate ocean risk.”

 Please share this information with any organisations that have projects which fit the criteria.
 We look forward to hearing from them.

 Sea Change Impact Finance Facility (SCIFF)

 There is growing momentum behind the design of a new global ocean finance ecosystem with new partners stepping up to work on its development.

 SCIFF aims to drive at least USD$1bn of investment into coastal and ocean ecosystems by 2030, a springboard from which to mobilise at least USD$2.5bn of broader finance capital into this space.

 The development of the SCIFF was announced at the One Ocean Summit hosted by France in February.
 It is now attracting additional high-profile support from finance and insurance institutions and international organisations.